04 Sep Work Injuries and Pain Treatment

 Increasingly, chronic issues are also being tied to work.
 Carpal tunnel syndrome is one of the most well-known and can happen to those whose work requires repetitive motions.
 People working on computers notoriously can get carpal tunnel syndrome.
 When caught early some issues can be treated simultaneously with pain management.
 Not all chronic work-related injuries need to be permanent.

 Treating pain is just as important as treating the cause.
 Clients want to get back to work quickly without the injury getting in the way of their daily tasks.
 Injections, such as steroid epidurals, can be a fantastic way to treat pain.
-Sometimes an injection of platelet-rich plasma is the preferred course.

 Contact Dr. Nikesh Seth and Integrated Pain Consultants Today